Essex County Court Records

 Searching Civil Records

 Civil case records can be searched through the Massachusetts Trial Court eFiling system or the general case search tool.
-Many civil filings from Essex County District Courts and Superior Court are available online, though older records may require an in-person search.
+Many civil filings from Essex County District Courts and Superior Court are available online, though older records may require an in-person visit.

 Obtaining Civil Records

-To obtain copies of civil filings:
+To get copies of civil filings, you have three options:

 - Online: Some documents may be accessible through the electronic case search system.